Friday, December 9

 I ate the sandwich I brought for lunch and kept moving north along the lake.

 For the first time in New Zealand I ran into a true traffic jam on the outskirts of Queenstown.
 After finally escaping that zoo, I made my way up and over the Crown Range pass to Cardrona.
 Finally, enjoyed a nice easy downhill to Wanaka where my holiday park accommodations are a bit less pleasant than what I had in Te Anau, but still OK.

 Wanaka, I was told, would be a better spot for me than Queenstown.
 Hard to say as I’ve only seen the core resort town, which seems pretty typical for a holiday town.
 Definitely not the crowds and traffic I saw on the outskirts of Queenstown, but it’s more “upscale resort” than I usually like.
 Will have to explore more tomorrow.

 The scenery is great, but winds are strong.
 The winds brought me a roommate.
 We were on the kayak trip together in Doubtful Sound and she got here yesterday.
-I have extra space in my cabin and she’s happy to get out of a tent flapping in the wind and I have extra space in my cabin.
-Hard to tell what tomorrow will bring, as forecasts differ.
-I let myself get too upset about this earlier and the roommate calmed me down a bit.
-Whatever comes up, I’ll just work around.
+I have extra space in my cabin and she’s happy to get out of a tent flapping in the wind.
+I let myself get a bit upset about the unsettled weather and the roommate calmed me down a bit.
+Whatever comes up, I’ll have to just work around.
 I may have to adjust quickly, but that’s OK.
 I’m not here to hit a punch list of items and I’ll do what makes sense.

 Also, the Kiwis really love their penguins.
 Our neighbor in the next cabin over seems to be a penguin medic (penguimedic?).